Enter your ZIP to find local pros.

 How Much Does Hardwood Floor Refinishing Cost?

-Refinishing hardwood floors costs $3 to $8 per square foot, depending on the floor’s condition, how many coats are needed, and local labor rates.
-A light screen and recoat, which means buffing the surface and adding a new topcoat without full sanding, is less expensive and works for floors in good shape with only minor wear.
-Floors with deep scratches, water stains, or heavy wear need full sanding, staining, and recoating, which costs more.
+Refinishing hardwood floors costs $3 to $8 per square foot, making it significantly less expensive than full replacement in most cases.
+A light screen and recoat — buffing the surface and applying a new topcoat without full sanding — works well for floors with only minor wear.
+Floors with deep scratches, water stains, or heavy traffic damage require full sanding, staining, and recoating, which costs more.

-Refinishing is almost always less expensive than full replacement and is one of hardwood’s defining long-term value advantages.
-Most solid hardwood floors can be refinished five to 10 times over their lifespan, depending on plank thickness.
+The ability to refinish is one of hardwood’s strongest long-term value arguments.
+Most solid hardwood floors can be refinished five to 10 times over their lifespan, depending on plank thickness — extending the floor’s usable life well beyond any competing material at a fraction of replacement cost.

 How Much Do Hardwood Floor Repairs Cost?

-Minor repairs, such as replacing a few damaged boards, filling deep gouges, or fixing a small area with water damage, usually cost between $250 and $1,000.
-The price depends on the wood species, the size of the area, and how closely the new boards need to match your existing floor.
+Minor hardwood floor repairs — replacing a few damaged boards, filling deep gouges, or addressing a small area of water damage — typically cost $250 to $1,000.
+The final price depends on the wood species, the size of the affected area, and how closely replacement boards need to match your existing floor.

-Major repairs, like fixing subfloor damage, dealing with significant water problems, or replacing many boards, can cost as much as or even more than installing a new floor in that room.
-A flooring contractor can help you decide whether to repair or replace, based on the floor’s age, the damage, and your long-term plans for the space.
+Major repairs involving subfloor damage, significant water infiltration, or widespread board replacement can approach or exceed the cost of a full room installation.
+A flooring contractor can help you assess whether repair or replacement makes more sense based on the floor’s age, the extent of the damage, and your long-term plans for the space.

 Learn more in our comprehensive guide to hardwood floor repair costs.